feldera/feldera/README.md

    sources, like Kafka, HTTP, CDC streams, S3, Data Lakes, Warehouses and more.
    If you need a connector that we don't yet support, [let us know](https://github.com/feldera/feldera/issues).

+6. **Fault tolerance**.
+Feldera can gracefully restart from the exact point of an abrupt shutdown or crash, picking up from where it left off without dropping or duplicating input or output.
+Fault tolerance is a preview feature that requires support from input and output connectors.

 ## 💻 Architecture

 The following diagram shows Feldera's architecture